mmetting/rhmap-express-template/README.md

 #### GET /users/:id
 Get a user with the given ID, e.g GET http://127.0.0.1:8001/users/0.

+#### POST /users/:id
+Create a new user with the given ID, e.g POST http://127.0.0.1:8001/users/0, and passing a body of type application/json.

 #### PUT /users/:id
 Update a user with the given ID, e.g PUT http://127.0.0.1:8001/users/0 and pass in a JSON body with header "Content-Type: application/json".